Graduate Admissions - Frequently Asked Questions

-Most of our master’s programs can be started six times a year: Fall session I/II, spring session I/II and summer I/II.
-The following programs can only begin in the fall or spring semesters: M.A. in applied behavior analysis, holistic studies programs, Doctor of Nursing Practice (DNP), and the Ph.D in humanities.
+Most of our master’s programs can be started six times a year: Fall session I/II, spring session I/II and summer session I/II.
+The following programs can only begin in the fall or spring semesters: M.A. in behavior analysis, holistic studies programs, Doctor of Nursing Practice (DNP) and Ph.D in humanities.
 The Newport MFA cohorts begin in either the summer or the spring.

 Recommendation letters can be written by faculty or work supervisors who can attest to your ability to be successful in graduate school.
 Those applying for the M.S. in nursing or the Doctor of Nursing Practice should ask clinical supervisors whenever possible.
 MFA applicants should ask faculty and/or individuals familiar with your work who can attest to your ability as a writer.